Research paper competition winners announcedICPSR is pleased to announce the winners of our 2014 Research Paper Competitions.

 We are also pleased to announce the 2015 ICPSR Research Paper Competitions for Undergraduates and

-We are pleased to announce the 2014 ICPSR Research Paper Competitions for Undergraduates and Master?s Students and invites submissions from students and recent graduates at member institutions.
+Graduate Students and invites submissions from students and recent graduates at member institutions.
 The purpose of the competitions is to highlight exemplary research papers based on quantitative analysis.
-The awards are $1,000 for first place and $750 for second place in each category and publication on the ICPSR Research Paper Competition Winners Web site and in a special edition of the ICPSR Bulletin for the first place winners.
-See the competitions Web site for details.
-Deadline for submissions is January 31, 2014.
+The awards are $1,000 for first place and $750 for second place in each category and publication on the ICPSR Research Paper Competition Winners website and in a special edition of the ICPSR Bulletin for the first place winners.
+See the competitions website for details.
+Deadline for submissions is January 31, 2015.

 - The RCMD Research Paper Competition, for analyses on issues relating to minorities in the United States, including immigrants, using data from the Resource Center for Minority Data.